xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Supported Flow Types in Hardware LPTS as per IOS-XR 7.2.1

-The below command displays pre-Internal Forwarding Information Base (IFIB) information for the designated node.
+The below command displays pre-Internal Forwarding Information Base (pIFIB) information for the designated node.
+It shows all the Flow Types supported and their default policer values.

 ```
 RP/0/RP0/CPU0:N55-24#show lpts pifib hardware police location all